 During the course of this project, a "model" school route hazard identification system was outlined.
-It
+It was recognized that such a system would consist of three major components:

 - 1. A list of potential driving hazards; - 2.
 A specified procedure/schedule for conducting on-site reviews of school bus routes; and - 3.
 An efficient and effective means of informing school bus drivers of the presence of potential driving route hazards.